 Depth Insights™ is supported by an editorial board comprised of individuals who demonstrate scholarship and recognized expertise in Jungian and depth psychologies.
 Each also has a commitment to advancing depth psychology in the world.
 The role of the board is to provide editorial recommendations and to work in an advisory capacity to aid in the development of the Depth Insights editorial vision, policy and practices, among other responsibilities.

 Meet the Editorial Board below:

 Bonnie Bright, Ph.D.
-(Executive Editor) is the creator of Depth Insights journal, and the founder of Depth Psychology Alliance™ an online Jungian and depth psychology community with nearly 5000 members worldwide.
+(Executive Editor) is the creator of Depth Insights journal, and the founder of Depth Psychology Alliance, an online Jungian and depth psychology community with over 5100 members worldwide.
 She also established Depth Psychology List™, a site to find or list depth psychology-oriented therapists and practitioners.

 After working in the corporate world for 15 years, Bonnie earned M.A. degrees in Psychology from Sonoma State University and in Depth Psychology from Pacifica Graduate Institute in Santa Barbara, CA, where she also completed her Ph.D.
 She is a certified Archetypal Pattern Analyst™ and has completed a 2-year training in in IAST (Indigenous African Spiritual Technologies) with African elder Malidoma Somé.

 Bonnie frequently conducts audio and video interviews for Depth Insights.
 She has been a boardmember for AWRT (American Women in Radio and Television) and for AHBI (Association for Holotropic Breathwork International).
 She has trained extensively in the Enneagram and in Holotropic Breathwork™.
 In 2016, she edited and published Depth Psychology and the Digital Age for Depth Insights Press.